bleaktwig/yuadrem-wiki/docs/religion/index.md

 <!-- TODO list.
 * Missing links.
 * Write a page with some 3-4 paragraphs for Nikoleta.
 Maybe one for Elña too?
+* Update the calendar with the god name changes (everything's probably fine but let's make sure).
+* Including the days that each god is celebrated in the calendar might be cool.
 ------------------------------------------------------------------------------>
 # Tanethism
 Old Tanethism was characterized by its myriad of gods—one for each apomantic signature<!-- NOTE.
 Link. -->.
-This religion was widely practiced in the Seven Princedoms of the Sea<!-- NOTE.
-Link. --> and their various colonies up to the late [Age of Gold](../history.md#age-of-gold).
+This religion was widely practiced in the [Seven Princedoms of the Sea](../history.md#age-of-winter) and their various colonies up to the late [Age of Spring](../history.md#age-of-spring).
 However, in the year 520 A.S., by decree of the [god-suzerain Olag](illuminants/olag.md), a "new" Tanethism was established as the official religion of the princedoms.
 Today, this is the most practiced religion in the Fesh Peninsula<!-- TODO.
 Link. -->.

 The religion is based on a book published by Taneth in 311 A.S., in which the scholar and traveler wrote an exhaustive compilation of the more than a thousand deities praised in the region.
 In this taxonomy, they classified the similitudes and differences between most of these deities and proposed a reduced pantheon with a clear, tiered hierarchy between all of them.